Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section

-In this section, we prove an upper bound on the SEC when the function class has a finite Eluder dimension and $\Lambda$ is a set of Dirac measures over the action space.
-Recall that $\Edim(\Gcal, \Lambda, \varepsilon)$ denotes the Eluder dimension of function class $\Gcal$ with respect to measure set $\Lambda$ and parameter $\varepsilon > 0$.
-We first define the Eluder dimension:
+Recall that, for a function class that has a finite Eluder dimension and $\Lambda$ is a set of Dirac measures over the action space, we show that the original $\varepsilon$-SEC is bounded.
+We first recall the definition of the Eluder dimension:

 \begin{definition}[Eluder Dimension~\citep{russo13eluder}] Given a function class $\Gcal$ mapping from a domain $\Zcal$ to $\RR$, a point $z \in \Zcal$ is said to be $\varepsilon$-independent of a set of points $\{z_1, z_2, \ldots, z_n\} \subseteq \Zcal$ with respect to $\Gcal$ if there exist two functions $f, f' \in \Gcal$ such that $\sqrt{\sum_{i=1}^n (f(z_i) - f'(z_i))^2} \leq \varepsilon$ and $|f(z) - f'(z)| > \varepsilon$.
 The eluder dimension $\Edim(\Gcal, \varepsilon)$ is defined as the length of the longest sequence of points $z_1, z_2, \ldots, z_m \in \Zcal$ such that each point $z_i$ is $\varepsilon'$-independent of its predecessors $\{z_1, z_2, \ldots, z_{i-1}\}$ with respect to $\Gcal$ for some $\varepsilon' \geq \varepsilon$. \end{definition}